Naquino14/CustomSaberPlugin/README.md

-hello feel free to pull this repo if you want
+hello feel free to pull this repo if you want, just note it doesnt include dynamic bone stuff

 # Custom Sabers
 - Adds the ability to use Custom Sabers in Beat Saber